APGorobets/zafira/docs/client_setup.md

 * zafira_enabled=true
 * zafira_service_url=YOUR_ZAFIRA_URL

-By default **zafira_project=UNKNOWN** but using admin user you are capable to create multiple projects via Zafira UI (Top menu > Project > Create).
-When new project is created you may override **zafira_project** property and track results in appropriate context.
+By default **zafira_project=UNKNOWN** but using admin user you are capable of creating multiple projects via Zafira UI (Top menu > Project > Create).
+When a new project is created you may override **zafira_project** property and track results in the appropriate context.

 <p align="center">
   <img src="../img/flow_uml.png">
 </p>

 #### Integration with TestNG
-If you are implementing your own TestNG-based automation project you can easily setup integration with Zafira using [TestNG listener](https://github.com/qaprosoft/zafira/blob/master/sources/zafira-client/src/main/java/com/qaprosoft/zafira/listener/ZafiraListener.java).
+If you are implementing your own TestNG-based automation project, you can easily setup integration with Zafira using [TestNG listener](https://github.com/qaprosoft/zafira/blob/master/sources/zafira-client/src/main/java/com/qaprosoft/zafira/listener/ZafiraListener.java).

 * Add Zafira client as Maven dependency: